 Battery and wireless charging

 All three 2018 iPhone models will feature more powerful batteries, according to information from KGI Securities that was first reported on MacRumors.
 Both the 5.8- and 6.5-inch iPhones will take advantage of the new L-shaped battery design used in the iPhone X. Apple’s budget model, the 6.1-inch LCD iPhone, will likely have a rectangular battery in order to keep costs down.
 The report from KGI Securities says the 5.8-inch iPhone will likely have a 2,900-3,00mAh battery.
-In a separate report, KGI reports the 6.5-inch iPhone will feature a 3,300-3,400mAH battery, while the 5.8-inch iPhone will have a 2,800mAh battery.
+In a separate report, KGI reports the 6.5-inch iPhone will feature a 3,30 to 3,400mAH battery, while the 5.8-inch iPhone will have a 2,800mAh battery.

 The iPhone X was the first to feature an L-shaped battery.
 The new L-shaped battery allows Apple to make more efficient use of the limited space inside the chassis.
 KGI Securities analyst Ming-Chi Kuo said this design also allows the battery to charge more quickly.
 A report earlier this year in Chosun Ilbo confirmed Apple had chosen LG Chem to supply the L-shaped batteries in 2018 iPhones.
 While Apple relies on a number of companies to supply batteries for the iPhone, LG Chem is the only company that makes L-shaped batteries.

 Apple has also been rumored to be working with a company called Energous since 2015.
-Energous created a charging method that would allow you to charge your iPhone 11 up to 15 feet away from one of its transmitters.
+Energous created a charging method that would allow you to charge your iPhone X Plus up to 15 feet away from one of its transmitters.
 While there were rumors that last year’s crop of iPhones would include Energous wireless charging, the company was unable to ship its transmitters in time.

-Price and release date
+Price, models, and release date